nickesparza/ga-project-3-client/README.md

 ## Sales Pitch
 A tool for doctors and nurses to monitor and update patient conditions, medications, treatments, and other critical details.

-## Picture
+## Roles
+Nick - Team Manager
+Pedro - Frontend SME
+Larry - Backend SME

 ## General Approach
+Patient data is seeded in the mongoDB server according to the patient model.
+After that, the data can be manipulated by authenticated users inside the client.

 ## Installation Instructions
 You need to install dependencies with `npm install`

 ## User Stories
-- As an unauthenticated user, I want to be able to sign up.
+- As an unauthenticated user, I want to be able to sign up. ✓
-- As an unauthenticated user, I want to be able to log in.
+- As an unauthenticated user, I want to be able to log in. ✓
-- As an authenticated user, I want to be able to change my password.
+- As an authenticated user, I want to be able to change my password. ✓
-- As an authenticated user, I want to be able to log out.
+- As an authenticated user, I want to be able to log out. ✓
 - As an authenticated user, I want to be able to see all patients.
 - As an authenticated user, I want to be able to see a single patient.
 - As an authenticated user, I want to be able to create/enter a patient into the system.